njwatson32/oauth-error/draft-watson-oauth-error.md

 OAuth 2.0 [RFC6749] and [RFC6750] define several different error codes that authorization servers and resource servers may return.
-On token endpoint calls, most most runtime errors are lumped into invalid_grant, with the rest of the errors indicating a coding or configuration error by the client.
-Similarly, invalid_token covers most runtime errors on resource server calls.
+On token endpoint calls, most most runtime errors are lumped into `invalid_grant`, with the rest of the errors indicating a coding or configuration error by the client.
+Similarly, `invalid_token` covers most runtime errors on resource server calls.

 Given the changing security, privacy, and regulatory landscapes since OAuth 2.0 was released, many authorization servers have new types of error conditions,